 As soon as I was relieved from duty, quickly James and I borrowed the car, as I had mentioned we would the night prior.
 We went to the grocery store and spent several hours at the Electric Picnic gates waiting to receive our wristbands we had earned from previously volunteering.

 We came home at 8 p.m. to all of the doors of the house locked.
-After waiting on the doorstep like dogs for a good 45 minutes, boss man came to the door to tell us we were getting the boot, that he was sick of our attitudes (oh, and because we stole his car.
+After waiting on the doorstep like dogs for a good 45 minutes, boss man came to the door to tell us we were getting the boot, that he was sick of our attitudes (oh, and because he claimed we stole his car.
 You may want to look up the definition for that, as typically one doesn’t ask for permission the night before and then bring it back with more gas than when we ‘stole it’).

 No shit Sherlock.
 We don’t appreciate your attitude, either.